ohteedee/COVID-19_diagnosing_app/README.md

 <img src="pictures/END_COVID.jpeg" alt="END_COVID" width="2000"/>

+I designed this application to diagnose COVID-19.
-This application takes either symptoms and/or chest X-ray as input from users and predict whether they have COVID.
+It takes either symptoms and/or chest X-ray as input from users and predict whether they have COVID.
 X-ray can help distinguish between COVID and Pneumonia

 ### Deployment

-application user interface was built using streamlit and deployed to streamlit using github.
+Application user interface was built using streamlit and deployed to streamlit using github.
 You can see this application in action [here](https://share.streamlit.io/ohteedee/covid-19_diagnosing_app/main/app.py)